ledminh/nail-supply-shop-v2/README.md

    - DATABASE_URL: URL for Prisma to connect to your PostgreSQL database.
    - DIRECT_URL: Same as above.

-4. Create a new storage in your Supabase account and add the following variables to the `.env.local` file:
+4. Create a new storage in your Supabase account and add the following variables to the `.env.local` file located at the root of your project:

    - SUPABASE_STORAGE_URL: You can find this value by following these steps: After logging into your Supabase dashboard, click on "Settings" in the side menu, then navigate to "API."
 The value is located in the "Project URL" section.
    - SUPABASE_API_KEY: The value can be found in the "Settings" > "API" > "Project API keys" section.